melvinsamuel070/MERN_Todo/README.md

 Use the connection string in your application .env file and in Node.js.

 ---
+Here i used bash for this its an automated included in this script
 ## 3. Load Balancing with ELB
 ### Set up an Elastic Load Balancer (ELB)
 - Create an Application Load Balancer (ALB) on AWS to manage traffic distribution across the frontend and backend services.